Punjab, Pakistan: Ancient period

-One of the early kings in Punjab was Porus, who fought the famous Battle of the Hydaspes against Alexander the Great.
+One of the early kings in Punjab was Porus, who fought in the Battle of the Hydaspes against Alexander the Great.
 The battle is thought to have resulted in a decisive Greek victory; however, A. B. Bosworth warns against an uncritical reading of Greek sources who were obviously exaggerative.
 Porus refused to surrender and wandered about atop an elephant, until he was wounded and his force routed.
 When asked by Alexander how he wished to be treated, Porus replied "Treat me as a king would treat another king".
-Despite the apparently one-sided results, Alexander was impressed by Porus and chose to not depose him.
-Not only was his territory reinstated but also expanded with Alexander's forces annexing the territories of Glausaes, who ruled to the northeast of Porus' kingdom.
+Despite the apparently one-sided results, Alexander was impressed by Porus and chose to reinstate him.
 The battle is historically significant because it resulted in the syncretism of ancient Greek political and cultural influences on the Indian subcontinent, yielding works such as Greco-Buddhist art, which continued to have an impact for the ensuing centuries.

-Multan was the noted center of excellence of the region, which was attacked by the Greek army during the era of Alexander the Great.
-The Malli tribe, together with nearby tribes, gathered an army of 90,000-100,000 personnel to face the Greek army.
-This was perhaps the largest army faced by the Greeks in the entire Indian subcontinent.
-During the siege of the city's citadel, Alexander leaped into the inner area of the citadel, where he faced the Mallians' leader.
-Alexander was wounded by an arrow that had penetrated his lung, leaving him severely injured.
+In south-central Punjab, the Mallians, together with nearby tribes, gathered a large army to face the Greek army.
+During the siege of the Mallian citadel, Alexander leaped into its inner area, where he was wounded by an arrow that had penetrated his lung, leaving him severely injured.
 The city was conquered after a fierce battle.

-The region was then divided between the Maurya Empire and the Greco-Bactrian kingdom in 302 B.C.E.
-Menander I Soter conquered Punjab and made Sagala (present-day Sialkot) the capital of the Indo-Greek Kingdom.
-Menander is noted for becoming a patron and converting to Greco-Buddhism and he is widely regarded as the greatest of the Indo-Greek kings.
+The region was then ceded by Seleucus I Nicator to the Maurya Empire in 302 BCE.
+Indo-Greeks became established in the region after campaigns of Greco-Bactrian Demetrius in 180 BCE; their greatest ruler, Menander had Sagala (present-day Sialkot) as capital.
+Menander is noted for becoming a patron and converting to Greco-Buddhism.
+Migrating central Asian tribes of Saka became entrenched in Punjab under Maues but were soon replaced by Pahlavas led by Gondophares, last of whom was the Apraca king Sases.
+By the middle of the first century CE, Kushans had expanded into the region and would go on to rule in Punjab for the next three hundred years, until their kingdom was destroyed in the Huns' invasions, most notable of whom was Alchon Hun Mihirakula (r.
+515–542).